 Note that if a kidnapping charge gets dismissed, then the defendant can petition for a record seal right away.13

 Learn more about how to seal Nevada criminal records.

 Also see our related article on Nevada involuntary servitude laws (NRS 200.463).

-For information about child abduction laws in California, go to our page on child abduction laws in California.
+Arrested in California?
+Go to our page on child abduction laws in California (PC 278).